 Have any paint products, motor oil, antifreeze, vehicle batteries, house and garden chemicals, fire extinguishers, fireworks, ammunition, mercury, propane or tires to throw away?
 Remember… it’s a hazard to put them in your trash can.

-• September 25, Town of Castle Rock Maintenance Facility
+• September 24, Town of Castle Rock Utilities Building, 175 Kellogg Drive

-Volunteers will be on-site to help unload materials, free-of-charge, except for tires (which must be off rims), for which there is a $2 per tire charge.
+Disposal of hazardous materials is free-of-charge, except for tires (which must be off rims), for which there is a $3-per-tire charge.
 Only passenger vehicle and pickup truck tires will be accepted.
-Donations will also be accepted to help offset the high costs of hazardous waste disposal.
+There is also a $10 suggested, voluntary donation that will be accepted to help offset the high costs of hazardous waste disposal.

 There will also be a FREE Drop-and-Swap area where people can take household cleaners, paint products, car wax, antifreeze, fertilizer and garden products that are still in their original containers.

 The Roundups cannot accept waste from businesses, radioactive waste, smoke detectors, oil drums, asbestos, explosives stronger than fireworks, or any compressed gases other than propane.